rajajrds/pytorch-lightning/docs/source/introduction_guide.rst

 c.
 Less error prone
 ===================
 Why invent the wheel?
 Use PyTorch Lightning to enjoy a deep learning structure that is rigorously tested (500+ tests) across CPUs/multi-GPUs/multi-TPUs on every pull-request.

 d.
 No need to learn a new library
 =================================
 PyTorch Lightning is basically organized PyTorch- no need to learn a new language.
-Switching your model to Lightnig is pretty stright farward- here's the typical PyTorch project structure organized in a LightningModule.
+Switching your model to Lightning is pretty straight forward- here's the typical PyTorch project structure organized in a LightningModule.

 .. figure:: https://pl-bolts-doc-images.s3.us-east-2.amazonaws.com/pt_animation_gif.gif
    :alt: Convert from PyTorch to Lightning